genyaevgeney/donating-platform-express-vue/README.md

     - **Via node `npm` package manager** - Run `npm install` on the project root
     - **Via `yarn` package manager** - Run `yarn install` on the project root

-## Configuration for PostgreSQL database and Redis data structure store
+## Configuration for MySQL database

 1. Fill the **.env** file with the correct data